 Then came the major question – how do we fund & budget constraints.
 So budget came to about not more than 8L on-road price.

 2. Fiat Linea

 3. Ford Fiesta – One of my friends has this.
 So ruled out.

-, Airbags alloy wheels and no optional features in VDI.
+Swift Desire: Surprisingly we had a decent reception and service @Maruti showroom.
+Only ZDI comes with ABS, Airbags alloy wheels and no optional features in VDI.
 ZDI on road comes to around 9L+.
-Pro:

 Also you get a feel of a hatchback and not that of a sedan

 Also the resale value they quoted for my Xeta was peanuts.
 They never got the test drive vehicle.
 So ruled out.